CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics_task_overview.md

 Where the weighting 𝛼 will allow the balance between intelligibility and quality to be varied, and z() indicates a z-normalisation to make the two metrics compatible for the weighted average.

+We are likely to also ask listeners to rate the samples for Clarity, Distortion and Preference to better understand the results from the perceptual evaluation.
+But these scales will not be used for rank ordering the systems.

 ### Objective metrics